- American Physical Society Sites

 ARTICLE V - EXECUTIVE COMMITTEE

-Composition.
+2. Composition.
 The Executive Committee shall consist of the Officers of the Division, the most recent Past Chair, the Divisional Councilor, and nine Members-at-Large elected to staggered three-year terms.
-The past Secretary-Treasurer shall be a member of the Executive Committee during the year following his or her retirement.
+The past Secretary-Treasurer shall be a non-voting member of the Executive Committee during the year following his or her elected term.

-Executive Committee Meetings.
+3. Executive Committee Meetings.
 The Executive Committee shall meet at least twice each year.
 At least one meeting must be face-to-face but the other may be via teleconference.
-One meeting shall be held during the Regular Meeting of the Division, and the other shall be held approximately halfway between Regular Meetings.
-See the Divisional Operating Procedures.
-The Chair of the Division shall preside over the Executive Committee meetings.
+One meeting shall be held during the Regular Meeting of the Division, and the other shall be held approximately halfway between Regular Meetings in accordance with the Divisional Operating Procedures.
 A majority of the voting members, including at least two Officers, shall constitute a quorum.

 ARTICLE VI - OFFICERS AND DIVISIONAL COUNCILOR

-Duties of the Vice-Chair.
+4. Duties of the Vice-Chair.
 The Vice-Chair shall act in place of the Chair-Elect if the latter is unable to perform his or her duties.
-The Chair-Elect shall perform such other functions as may be explicitly provided in the Bylaws or the Operating Procedures of the Division.
+The Vice-Chair shall perform such other functions as may be explicitly provided in the Bylaws or the Operating Procedures of the Division.

-Duties of the Secretary-Treasurer.
+5. Duties of the Secretary-Treasurer.
 The Secretary-Treasurer shall maintain the records of the Division including minutes of Executive Committee meetings and Business Sessions, Division activities, and membership lists.
-The Secretary-Treasurer shall notify the Executive Committee of matters requiring the decision of said Committee and shall prepare the agenda of Executive Committee meetings and Business Sessions.
-The Secretary-Treasurer shall prepare minutes of Executive Committee meetings and Business Sessions and shall submit these minutes to each member of the Executive Committee and to the Executive Officer within four weeks of each meeting.
+The Secretary-Treasurer shall notify the Executive Committee of matters requiring the decision of said Committee and shall, in collaboration with the Chair, prepare the agenda of Executive Committee meetings and Business Sessions.
+The Secretary-Treasurer shall prepare minutes of Executive Committee meetings and Business Sessions and shall submit these minutes to each member of the Executive Committee and to the Society Corporate Secretary within four weeks of each meeting.
 Following elections, such minutes are to include the results of the election and a roster of the current Executive Committee membership.

-The Secretary-Treasurer shall have responsibility for all funds in the custody of or placed at the disposal of the Division and shall authorize disbursements from such funds for expenses in a manner that is consistent with the general policies of the Society and the Division.
+The Secretary-Treasurer shall have responsibility for all funds in the custody of or placed at the disposal of the Division and shall, in collaboration with the Chair, authorize disbursements from such funds for expenses in a manner that is consistent with the general policies of the Society and the Division.
 Financial records shall be kept on an annual basis consistent with the fiscal policies of the Society.
 The Secretary-Treasurer shall prepare a financial report for each meeting of the Executive Committee and for the annual Business Session of the Division.

 ARTICLE VII - ELECTION AND TENURE OF THE OFFICERS, EXECUTIVE COMMITTEE MEMBERS, AND DIVISIONAL COUNCILOR